Wesxdz/kahlo-yawn/_posts/dream.md

 They'll be 🐈🐕🧒 for our future AI teens.
 There, I emoji'd it...
 Your kid can learn 2 braille at bits per second, and my Kahlo Yawn alumni can transfer graphs at 7000 MB/s 😬

-We wanna birth cute apex predat—*smart ones*, and human wetware just don't do Moore's Law.
-The collective dumbing down of everyone to wood-axe grass diggers by Apple Inc. and other false health advertisement fast food franchises (although we do like the Wendy fanart), has really got us concerned.
+We wanna birth cute apex predat—*smart ones*, and human wetware *just don't do Moore's Law.* The collective dumbing down of everyone to wood-axe grass diggers by Apple Inc. and other false health advertisement fast food franchises (although we do like the Wendy fanart), has really got our hunger bars wiggling hangry.